thunderbird/webext-docs/theme.rst

          :name: [``icons``]
          :type: (:ref:`theme.ThemeColor`)

          The color of the toolbar icons.
+Defaults to the color specified by ``toolbar_text``.

       .. api-member::